 Blood pH Regulation Blood pH regulation in the body explained.

-Here are some problems related to respiratory tract and breathing:
+Here are some problems related to the respiratory tract and breathing:

 Asthma affects the air passage towards the lungs which causes difficulty in breathing.
 These airways are quite sensitive and they can become inflamed and swollen.
 When the muscles are swollen, they are tightened and the condition is worsened by the production of excessive mucus.
 Consequently, airflow to and from the lungs is reduced.